3682-2024 Official Plan Amendment No. 4 – Land Use Strategy (Land West of Prescott)

 that neighbourhood to ensure a central open space and well integrated open

-• Smaller open spaces, including privately owned public spaces (POPS), multi-use
+space systems are provided. - Smaller open spaces, including privately owned public spaces (POPS), multi-use

 trails, mid-block connections, and other spaces shall be encouraged for in the